-TO: WSBA Board of Governors
+WASHINGTON STATE

 FROM: Executive Director Terra Nevitt

-DATE: May 1, 2023

 RE: Executive Director's Report

 2023 Licensing Update

 WSBA's first year of paperless licensing was a huge success!
 We mailed just 22 license packets (compared to 14,392 last year) and six of those members ultimately renewed online.
 About 70% of members paid online (we still accept checks) compared with 65% last year.
 At the beginning of March, we mailed 1,636 certified Presuspension Notices.
 In addition to the written notice, we also contacted about 1,000 members by phone and email to remind them to renew their license.
 Later this week we will be sending the Court a recommendation for the administrative suspension of those who have not complied with license renewal requirements.